benjamin-recht/benjamin-recht.github.io/_posts/2017-12-05-kitchen-sinks.md

 *Video of the talk can be found [here](https://www.youtube.com/watch?v=Qi1Yry33TQE).*

+*A postscript with some of our reflections can be found [here](http://www.argmin.net/2017/12/11/alchemy-postscript/)*

 It feels great to get an award.
 Thank you.
 But I have to say, nothing makes you feel old like an award called a “test of time”.
 It’s forcing me to accept my age.
 Ben and I are both old now, and we’ve decided to name this talk accordingly.

 # Back When We Were Kids